Navigating the Seas of Online Diamond Buying Platforms

 They will certify your diamond with a legitimate lab, offer your diamond up for sale with a network of buyers and probably get you a market or near-market price, once it’s all said and done.

-Worthy has a robust infrastructure of technology and human capital to process all those small diamonds efficiently and the volume of diamonds being shipped in every day to reach a viable economy of scale.
+The largest of these auction companies also has a robust infrastructure of technology and human capital to process all those small diamonds efficiently and the volume of diamonds being shipped in every day to reach a viable economy of scale.

-However, if you’re selling a diamond over one carat or especially an important diamond in the 2-3 carat range and larger, then an online direct diamond buyer can often pay you more, and online auctions like Worthy may not be the best place to sell a diamond.
+However, if you’re selling a diamond over one carat or especially an important diamond in the 2-3 carat range and larger, then an online direct diamond buyer can often pay you more, and online auctions may not be the best place to sell a diamond.

 Generally speaking, in the diamond business, the larger a diamond gets the smaller the profit percentage gets.
 It’s not unusual to see dealers flipping diamonds for 5% on the bigger stuff.
 To charge 15% to 22% as a broker fee on a large diamond (to a dealer) is a large bite of the bottom line.